 - It is recommended not to use the motor to land on the beach. - The dinghy must not be dragged across rocks, sand or stones, in order to prevent damage to the vessel's outer layer. - If the boat remains on the beach for a short period of time, a section of it should remain in the water, in order to reduce the heat from sunlight from collecting inside of the air chambers.
-Monitor the pressure in each of the chambers and remove air where deemed necessary. - If the boat remains out of the water for a long period of time, you should cover it to protect it from direct sunlight.
+Monitor the pressure in each of the chambers and remove air where deemed necessary. - If storing the inflatable boat out of water for a longer period of time, cover it to protect the PVC material against UV light.